 Grout Haze Remover is a strong chemical.
 You have to wear Nitrile gloves when applying it.
 Nitrile gloves can usually be found in the paint section of your hardware store.
 Or, you can find Nitrile gloves on Amazon.

 Wipe away the grout haze remover with clean dry rags, as you work.
-You can see how I apply and wipe off the grout haze remover in the ‘how to whiten tile grout’ video link above.
+You can see how I apply and wipe off the grout haze remover in the how to whiten grout video above.

 After you finished applying the grout renew to the whole floor, try to keep it dry for a few days so that the grout renew can completely cure.
 That’s it.
 Your done.
 Enjoy that new grout look!

 I’m thinking I’ll have to do this in my high traffic kitchen every 2 to 3 years, or so.
 Some bathrooms might need it every 2 to 3 years too.

 But rooms with low traffic and spills will last for much longer.
 Yay!
 I love how long this product lasts and how amazing it looks.